 With all the talk of GMOs, pesticides and large scale farming, one has to ask the question “How important are bees to our Food Supply and to nature in general?”
-I, for one, and many of my gardening friends have noted how few bees came into our yards this year.
-And those that did were more bumble bees, rather than honey bees.
+I, for one, and many of my gardening friends have noted the declining bee population.
+And those that do visit our yards are the bumble bees, rather than honey bees.

 Large beekeeper image in this collage courtesy of http://www.telegraph.co.uk/

+There is a lot of talk about a declining bee population but how real is this problem?
 During the last six years, the die off of bees, who are primarily responsible for pollination, has become quite dramatic.
 This phenomenon is known as colony collapse disorder.
+This is a big problem for us, because of these facts:

 - Bees are vital to our food chain